Web Site Design by Rainbo Design

-Setting Your Website Geo-Location
+Setting Your Website Geographic Target

 How To Set The Geo-Location For Your Website

 If you're a non-US website owner and you've already bought hosting service in the US and using (for one reason or another) a generic TLD domain name (ie. ".com" or ".net" etc.), all is not lost.
 You can always buy a Country Code Top Level Domain Name, and move your site to the new domain by installing a server code 301 redirect for all requests for your old domain name.
 This will preserve most of your old domain name's search engine rankings by transferring the link popularity (a.k.a.
 PageRank).
-There will be a period of weeks (or, sadly, months) during which the rankings of your site will be reduced while the search engines absorb the change of domain name.
-Once the new domain name has replaced the original domain name in the search engines, you should also request that your link partners to change their links to your new domain name to insure the long-term benefits of those links.
+There will be a period of weeks (or, sadly, months) during which the rankings of your site will be impaired while the search engines absorb the change of domain name.
+Even before the new domain name has replaced the original domain name in the search engines, you should also request that your link partners to change their links to your new domain name to capture the full benefits of those links.

 The situation gets more complicated when you have a website that is designed to serve more than one country.
 I don't mean a site that might be appreciated no matter where the user is located.
 I mean a site that has a limited set of target countries.
 Google has some great information on Multi-Regional Sites that discusses the issue and offers some basic solutions.

-This page was last updated on October 19, 2011
+This page was last updated on August 27, 2020

 Need More Help?